Coursera Website Redesign

 Key Insights

-• User found the lecture watching experience to be underwhelming and desired more of a "theatre experience."
+• One key insight revealed that users found the experience underwhelming and craved more of a "theatre experience”.

 Context